|

 How much better would it be if we could look critically at our childhood, figure out those missing or distorted life lessons, and then go to a “life tutor” to help us fill in the blanks.
 What that last sentence describes is the self-construction process.
 It can be achieved through effective therapy, self-directed learning or, less efficiently, through the Fate-directed, hit-or-miss process of the school of hard knocks.

 Let me pause here to again point out that we don't necessarily need to vilify the adults in our past for their spotty training of us.
 While there are many cruel and violent parents out there who deserve our condemnation, most parents do their best.
 Their ability to provide us with a thorough curriculum for life skills will be limited for the same reasons our ability is spotty.
-It's not their fault, either, but we need to hold them accountable in their role as guides as we take that first, crucial step toward healing.
+They were brought up by your grandparent's generation which would have had its own set of existential limitations.
+Hence it's not their fault either, but we still need to hold them accountable in their role as guides as we take that first, crucial step toward healing.

 Action Items